AnastasiaMir/hexlet-practice/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/68acbc5d9de5e85f43cd/test_coverage)](https://codeclimate.com/github/AnastasiaMir/hexlet-practice/test_coverage)

 Random Password Generator allows you to create and copy unique passwords for your website or application depending on your requirements.
 You can choose such options as a length, a presence of symbols, characters (Upper or lower case) and numbers.
-Registration and authorization of a user are also available.
+Registration and authorization are also available for users.

 ## Tech Stack
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)